taot23/LicencaTransporte/replit.md

 - **Intelligent License Validation**: A robust validation system checks for existing licenses based on specific vehicle combinations (tractor + 1st trailer + 2nd trailer/dolly) across 27 Brazilian states and federal bodies (DNIT, ANTT, PRF).
 It blocks new requests if an identical combination has a license with more than 60 days remaining validity.
 - **Real-time Updates**: WebSocket integration coupled with automatic polling (every 60 seconds) ensures that critical data (e.g., license status, dashboard statistics) is always up-to-date across the application.
 - **Granular Access Control**: A detailed permission matrix defines access levels for various user roles (Operacional, Supervisor, Financeiro, Gerente, Administrador), controlling visibility of menus and access to backend endpoints.
 - **Optimized Vehicle and Transporter Selectors**: Forms utilize optimized selectors with debounce, caching, and pagination for efficient searching of vehicles and transporters.
 Manual plate entry is also supported for dolly and second trailer fields.
-All vehicle type selectors (cavalos, carretas, dollys, pranchas) now use intelligent pagination with real-time search and performance indicators.
 - **Bulk Import System**: Allows mass import of vehicles via CSV, linking them to transporters using CNPJ/CPF from the spreadsheet.
 Includes robust validation and duplicate prevention.
 - **Mobile Responsiveness**: The entire system is designed to be fully responsive, with a functional bottom navigation bar and optimized layouts for mobile devices across all main pages.
 - **Custom Modals**: Native `confirm()` notifications are replaced with custom `AlertDialog` components for all critical confirmations, improving user experience and consistency.